A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 (I invite you to put "Professor Pooch" or my legal name, "David J. Spangenberg" into the search engines, besides checking out my site that has my resume, along with my teachings - professorpooch.com.)

-Unless you know law and contracts, and the Music Biz inside-out, and are totally up-to-date on all the changes going on don’t waste your time
+Unless you know Entertainment Law and contracts, and the Music Biz, inside-out, and are totally up-to-date on all the changes going on - don't waste your time!
+You're Playing Dangerous Games with Your Career!

 b.
-Get a Sample of one off the Internet or from a friend.
+DON'T: Get a Sample of one off the Internet or from a friend.

-Believe me, I've run into way too many people coming to me crying, "Pooch, Get Me Out Of This Damn Contract!!!"
-What people don't understand is that too often what has been left OUT of a Contract, is just as or more important as what's IN it.
+What people don't understand is that, too often, what has been left OUT of a Contract, is just as or more important as what's IN it.
 And if the person who wrote it doesn't fit it to you and your exact situation, wants and needs, there's no way you'll be safely covered.

 I've seen way too many Music People waste too much time, energy and money dealing with poorly written or inaccurate contracts.
 And it's much easier, time efficient and less expensive to prevent a disaster, than to undo one.